As a mother, there is nothing I desire more than for my children to know and serve God and be saved through Jesus Christ. Yet I see that:

 I liked this book so well, in fact, I typed out a lesson plan to use with my 7 year old daughter.
 Her understanding of faith is very good, and she "asked Jesus into her heart" several years ago, but this is a lesson children should hear repeatedly throughout their life.

 The lesson plan is based almost exclusively on Comfort's book, but I found it easier to have all the information in an easier-to-read-as-I-teach format.
 It also includes links to helpful, free, games and songs you can use to help your child memorize the 10 Commandments.
-You can download the lesson plan in Word format here.
+You can download the lesson plan in .PDF format here.

 No comments